gi-no/blog_mean_stack/article2.md

 % grunt buildcontrol:heroku
 ```

-Now, it's time to open browser to use the web service !
+Now, it's time to open a browser to use the web service!

 http://APPLICATION-NAME.herokuapp.com/